yellowmessenger/documentation/docs/cookbooks/inbox/custom-usecases.md

 ## 4. How to Visualize a team's CSAT values on the yellow.ai platform(Data explorer)

 Currently, the Inbox CSAT values are not available for visualization (widgets/graphs).
 Agent CSAT values are found in **Data explorer** > **Chat tickets**.
-You can create a custom CSAT bot flow (on Studio).
+You can create a custom CSAT bot flow (on Automation).
 Store the custom CSAT data in a database, and create a visualisation of your preference in Data Explorer.
 Click [here](https://docs.yellow.ai/docs/cookbooks/insights/botagentfedback) for more details.

 **Sample flow:**